qgis/QGIS-Documentation/source/docs/user_manual/processing/modeler.rst

 they contain.
 Since a model is itself an algorithm, it can be added to the toolbox just like any other algorithm.

-The models folder can be set from the processing configuration dialog, under the :guilabel:`Modeler` group.
+The models folder can be set from the Processing configuration dialog, under the :guilabel:`Modeler` group.

 Models loaded from the :file:`models` folder appear not only in the toolbox, but